mokunet

 SDG Goals

-Consider a Hub Manager in Koolaupoko and a Land Asset Manager in Kona.
-Both reach the same read-only backbone, but the system filters what is relevant to each.
+Consider a Hub Manager in Koʻolaupoko and a Land Asset Manager in Kona.
+Both reach the same read-only map, but the system shows each of them what's relevant.

-Sees Green Fee project sites, program districts, and SDG alignment metrics for their moku — the pipeline of funded work they coordinate.
+Sees Green Fee project sites, program districts, and SDG-impact measures for their moku — the flow of funded work they coordinate.

 Land Asset Manager in Kona